thebigman1244/Line-Painting-Robot/README.md

 Relay Direction Control

-Each motor controller includes reverse wires that enable reverse mode when shorted together.
+The relays are need because each motor controller includes reverse wires that enable reverse mode when shorted together and relays can allow exact control of when to reverse.

 Motor Control